 - Once your prop has been tagged, you are free to enter the show, or join the line to enter the show.

 - Please be prepared to show your tagged prop to staff at any time when requested

 If you do not want to have your costume props inspected or tagged, or if you are not willing to comply with these policies, please do not bring your costume props to Planet Comicon Kansas City.
 All costume props and weapons must be inspected at the Costume Props Desk.

 - Functional firearms (BB guns, cap guns, paintball guns, and pellet guns) including Air Soft guns

-- Functional projectile weapons (including blow guns, crossbows, long bows, silly string, slingshots, water balloons, and water guns) See below for approved bows and arrows.
+- Functional projectile weapons (including blow guns, crossbows, long bows, silly string, slingshots, water balloons, and water guns)

 - Sharpened metal-bladed weapons (including axes, daggers, hatchets, knives, kunai, shuriken, swords, sword canes, machetes and switch blades)

 - Chemical weapons (including mace and pepper spray)